foo-dogsquared/freebies-hunt-api/src/list.md

 - [MDN Web Docs](https://developer.mozilla.org/en-US/) | **(very much recommended)** If you're trying to learn web development and programming in general, this can be a hub for it.

 ## Katas (Practice Sites)
-### Includes a facility and resources to practice solving programming problems and sharpen your problem solving skills. | practice-dummy | #d3c1c3
+### Includes a facility and resources to practice solving programming problems and sharpen your problem solving skills. | algorithm | #b38a58
 - [/r/dailyprogrammer](https://old.reddit.com/r/dailyprogrammer/)
 - [Advent of Code](https://adventofcode.com/) | **(very much recommended, also beginner-friendly for challenges)** An annual event where a challenge set is gradually released every Advent season.
 - [Coderbyte](http://coderbyte.com)